The best poppers are cooked low and slow, but directions are given for a shortcut version.

 Mix together cream cheese and crab meat.
 Add Old Bay to taste.
 Refrigerate while you prepare the jalapenos.

-Cut Jalapenos in half (if you lay the jalapeno down then turn it by 1/4, so the down side is now vertical, and then make your slice from the top to the bottom, you’ll always have a jalapeno that will lay nicely, cut side up.)
+Cut Jalapenos in half (if you lay the jalapeno down then turn it by 1/4, so the down side is now vertical, and then make your slice from the top to the bottom, you’ll always have a jalapeno that will lay nicely once it is cut side up.)

 Remove ribs and stems – a spoon works nicely.
 Fill with the mixture so it mounds just slightly above the top.
 Wrap with the bacon, overlapping each wrap by a little.
 Place all on a rack over a foil lined sheet pan.

-Bake at 275 F. degrees (no need to preheat) for an hour to an hour and a half on a rack about 8 inches from the broiler.
+Bake at 275 F. degrees (no need to preheat) for forty five minutes to an hour on a rack about 8 inches from the broiler.
 When the bacon has rendered and picked up a little color and the jalapenos are tender, turn the broiler on high for a few minutes to give the bacon and the cheese a little extra color.

 If grilling, use indirect heat and cook with the lid on, if smoking, aim for a temperature of about 275 to 300 degrees F. and cook a little less time.